-- Sort the Job, Status, Elapsed Time, and Start Time columns by clicking on the column name. - Define a search to see only the jobs you choose.
+- Sort the Job, Status, Elapsed Time, and Start Time columns by clicking on the column name. - Search for jobs and save the job search filters for later use.
+See Context Searching and Filtering on page 732 for details about using the search capabilities on the Jobs page.